goonstation/goonstation/tgui/docs/secret-interfaces.md

 Secret React UIs get stored in `+secret` and are mirrored into the main workspace for builds.
 Each secret UI compiles into an id-named bundle and is delivered to clients by the server.

 Keep in mind that once a player opens a UI, they can dive into the minified React code.
+There is currently no obsfucation.

 ## Core idea
 - Secret interfaces live in `+secret/tgui/interfaces/`.